lit/lit-element/docs/_guide/templates.md

 ## Using other lit-html features

-Since LitElement uses lit-html's `html` and function to render templates you can take advantage of the entire lit-html feature-set for writing your templates.
+Since LitElement uses the lit-html `html` tag function to define templates you can take advantage of the entire lit-html feature set for writing your templates.
 This includes lit-html _directives_, special functions that customize the way lit-html renders a binding.

 To import features directly from lit-html, your project should add lit-html as a direct dependency.